oevkaya/datafest_UoE/content/schedule.md

 Winners will be invited to present their work at the Celebrating Data - ASA DataFest Awards Ceremony at G.03 at Bayes from 16:00 – 17:00.
 This event is open to all to attend.
-Link to reserve a spot to be posted!
+Reserve a spot [here](https://www.citizenticket.co.uk/events/datafest/celebrating-data-asa-datafest-awards-ceremony/).